mariiapodavalkina/fancy-words/README.md

 # Website
-This website is dedicated to technical writing.
+This website is dedicated to business analysis, technical writing, documentation and occasionally - stupid jokes.